ekunitsa/webpack5/README.md

 - fonts
 - cleaning all comments in the final assembly
 - auto-cleaning the dist directory before the build
-- automatic generation of avif \ webp formats from images
+- automatic generation of avif \ webp formats from images (by default all images + "?as=..." syntax for sass)
+- url path to images from the current sass file (not from style.sass)

 ### The final build looks like a directory tree:
 - css